 Rolling Resistance Test Results

-The Vittoria Zaffiro had a decent rolling resistance at a very high air pressure.
+The Vittoria Zaffiro (review) had a decent rolling resistance at very high air pressures.
 At lower air pressures, rolling resistance of the Zaffiro skyrocketed.
-The Ultra Sport, on the other hand, has a much better rolling resistance curve.
-Resulting in a decent rolling resistance even at the very low air pressure of 60 psi.
+The Ultra Sport II, on the other hand, has a much better rolling resistance curve with a decent rolling resistance even at lower air pressures.

 Puncture Resistance Test Results